superinsight/superinsight-app-doc/docs/guide/case-files.md

 **Batch Labeling**

-After you select all the files you want to add labels on, click on the dots icon again and choose "**Edit Labels**", then you'll see the batch label management window.
+After selecting the files to which you want to add labels, click the dots icon again and choose Edit Labels to open the batch label management window.

-In the batch label management window, you can add any existing labels to the files you selected as you want.
-You can also add labels to all the selected files with one drag and drop.
-And add new labels based on your need of course.
+In this window, you can add existing labels to the selected files.
+You can also apply labels to all selected files via drag and drop, and create new labels as needed.

 === "Edit Labels"
     ![Edit Labels](../assets/images/tutorial/edit-labels.png)